 Mr. Cho and Mr. Tran earned benefits under the RP and the EBP based on pay and service prior to 2006.
-The RP is a traditional defined benefit plan that provided a benefit based on years of service and the participant's "highest average pay rate," reduced by a portion of Social Security earnings.
-"Highest average pay rate" was determined based on the 20 consecutive fiscal quarters when pay was the highest.
+The RP is a traditional defined benefit plan that provided a benefit based on years of service and the participant's "highest average pay rate" was determined based on the 20 consecutive fiscal quarters when pay was the highest.
 Pay for this purpose included base pay and bonus, subject to applicable IRS limits.
 Benefits under the RP may be taken in one of several different annuity forms or in an actuarially equivalent lump sum.
 Mr. Tran was a participant in the RP before November 1, 1993 so he has an HP Deferred Profit Sharing Plan ("DPSP") balance which is integrated with the RP.
 Benefits calculated under the RP are offset by the value of benefits earned under the DPSP before November 1, 1993.
 Together, the RP and the DPSP constitute a "floor-offset" arrangement for periods before November 1, 1993.
 Benefits not payable from the RP and the DPSP due to IRS limits are paid from the EBP under which benefits are unfunded and unsecured.
 When an EBP participant terminates employment, the benefit liability is transferred to the EDCP, where an account is established for the participant.
 That account is then credited with hypothetical investment earnings (gains or losses) based upon the investment election made by participants from among investment options similar to those offered under the HP 401(k) Plan.
 There is no formula that would result in above-market earnings or payment of a preferential interest rate on this benefit.
-At the time of distribution, amounts representing EBP benefits are paid from the EDCP in a lump sum or installment form, according to pre-existing elections made by those participants, except that participants with a small benefit or who have not qualified for retirement status (generally, age 55 or older with at least 70 points (with "points" generally defined as the sum of the participant's age plus total years of serv
+At the time of distribution, amounts representing EBP benefits are paid from the EDCP in a lump sum or installment form, according to pre-existing elections made by those participants, except that participants with a small benefit or who have not qualified for retirement status (generally, age 55 or older with at least 15 years of continuous service since the last hire date; but for deferrals made during 2023 and in future years, age 55 or older with attainment of at least 70 points (with "points"